publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch104/schV/m__us_usc_t7_s7783.md

         (1) __Use of grants__

-            A weed management entity that receives a grant under subsection (a) of this section shall use the grant funds to carry out a project authorized by subsection (d) of this section for the control or eradication of a noxious weed.
+            A weed management entity that receives a grant under subsection (a) shall use the grant funds to carry out a project authorized by subsection (d) for the control or eradication of a noxious weed.

         (2) __Cost shares__